 - 1. It is passed through an analogue switch (in local loop i.e. slew mode) to be amplified by the summing amplifier and passed to the voice coil drive circuit. - 2.
 It is passed to a limited derivative circuit to provide a velocity signal over a limited bandwidth which is used to offset the damping action of the voice coil in metrology loop mode.
 In slew mode this signal adds a small amount of phase lead which helps to stabilise the local loop. - 3.
-A small proportion of it is passed though an analogue switch (in metrology loop i.e. track mode) to the summing amplifier to provide a position feedback term which has the effect of electronically reducing the natural frequency of the rigid body mode of the cat's eye on the flexures from about 2 Hz to 0.5 Hz.
+A small proportion of it is passed though an analogue switch (in metrology loop i.e. track mode) to the summing amplifier to provide a position feedback term which has the effect of setting the virtual natural frequency of the cat's eye on its flexures to about 0.5 Hz.
 (This provides further substantial rejection of disturbances below 0.5 Hz). - 4.
 It is passed through an analogue switch operated by the dead-band comparator and applied with gain to the summing amplifier.
 In the event that the metrology signal saturates, causing the cat's eye to drive towards a mechanical limit, this signal takes over control and holds the cat's eye firmly at the electronic limit.